 Offer the same amenities that you had previously, but also consider what your new workspace or neighborhood has to offer.
 “Since our new office space included a quiet room, we began offering massages on Mondays and Thursdays from a masseuse,” Johns says.

 Find Corporate Relocation Success

 Relocating a company headquarters is a massive undertaking, but with a clear strategy, you can keep employees happy and maintain retention rates.
-By having a clear and steamlined corporate relocation process planned far in advance, your transfered employees are more likely to be satisfied and stay committed to their decision to relocate once your business moves.
+By having a clear and streamlined corporate relocation process planned far in advance, your transferred employees are more likely to be satisfied and stay committed to their decision to relocate once your business moves.
 Be prepared for all stages of a relocation move, including before, during, and after your transferred employees arrive to their new location.